-Are you ready to pass the AUD section of the CPA Exam?
-Find out by testing yourself with free CPA Exam questions from Wiley CPAexcel.
+Are you ready to pass the AUD CPA Exam?
+Find out by testing yourself with free CPA Exam questions from Wiley CPA.
 This download includes actual AICPA-released CPA Exam questions, as well as sample questions written by our team of experts.
 It also includes detailed answer explanations to help you understand your areas of weakness.
-These CPA Exam practice questions mimic the actual CPA Exam and feature the latest topics you’ll see on exam day.
+These CPA Exam practice questions mimic the actual CPA Exam Sections and feature the latest topics you’ll see on exam day.

 The Auditing and Attestation (AUD) section of the CPA Exam tests your skills in auditing and attestation with 72 MCQs and 8 TBSs, which are equally weighted in terms of scoring.
 The MCQ testlets account for 50% of this section’s score while the TBSs make up the remaining 50%.